potestiolab/canvas/README.md

 ## A - Coordinate input FILE

-The coordinate file is mandatory for both _block.py_ and _CANVAS.py_.
+The coordinate file is mandatory for both _block.py_ and _CANVAS.py_ and related MPI versions.
 The same file is recommended when launching these two python scripts.

 It must be provided in _gro_ format.
 It contains a molecular structure, that is the coordinates of each atom in the reference structure.
-As an example a the coordinate gro file of a biomolecule named Adenylate Kinase with 3241 atoms is the following:
+As an example a the coordinate gro file of a biomolecule named Adenylate
+Kinase with 3241 atoms is the following:[^8]

 ```latex